Artillery Formations in Bristol

 Also under the Act, the 1st and 2nd Gloucestershire (City of Bristol) Rifle Volunteers became part of the 4th Battalion of the Gloucester Regiment (T), and served as such during the First World War.
 It was reformed in 1920 and served as an infantry battalion until 1938 when it was re-badged as the 66th Searchlight Regiment RA (TA).
 After service during the 2nd World War it change it's role and became the 601st (City of Bristol) Heavy Anti Aircraft (Mixed) Regiment RA (TA) in 1947.

-The Gloucestershire Volunteer Artillery became the 1st (South Midland) Brigade RFA (T) in 1908, with a further change of name in 1915 to the 240th Brigade RFA (T), under which it served through-out the First World War.
-On being reformed in 1920 it became the 66th (SM) Brigade RFA (T), then renamed in 1924 as the 66th (SM) Field Regiment RA (TA), in 1938 as the 76th (Gloucestershire) AA Regiment RA (TA). as which it served during the 2nd World War.
-It was reformed in 1947 as the 266th (Mobile) HAA Regiment RA (TA)
+In January 1924.
+In accordance with the army order No1.
+1924, the Brigade became known as 66th (South Midland ) Brigade RFA (TA), then renamed in 1924 as the 66th (SM) Field Regiment RA (TA), and then in 1938, as the 76th (Gloucestershire) AA Regiment RA (TA), as which it served during the 2nd World War.
+It was reformed in 1947 as the 266th (Mobile) HAA Regiment RA (TA).

 In 1947, the 312th Medium Regiment RA (TA) was formed.
 This and 266 (Gloucester Volunteer Artillery), 312 (Gloucestershire) and the 601 (City of Bristol), served until 1954 when they were amalgamated to form 311 (Bristol) Heavy Anti Aircraft Regiment RA (TA).
 R Battery continued to bear the title "City of Bristol."